henokgelaneh7217/RubyONRailsCRUD/README.md

 cd 'your destination'
 git clone https://github.com/henokgelaneh7217/RubyONRailsCRUD.git
 ```
-Install bundle
+* Install bundle
 ```
 cd 'rails-crud'
 bundle install
 ```
-Change username/password in 'RubyONRailsCRUD/config/database.yml' to match your mysql database username/password:
+* Change username/password in 'RubyONRailsCRUD/config/database.yml' to match your mysql database username/password:
 ```
 username: 'your username'
 password: 'your password'
 ```
-Run migrations for the project to build its tables on sakila database:
+* Run migrations for the project to build its tables on sakila database:
 ```
 rails db:migrate
 ```
 To Check CRUD Operations navigate to app/controllers/products_controller.rb

-class ProductsController < ApplicationController

-GET method to get all products from database
+* GET method to get all products from database

 ```
   def index